Foreigners Guide to Opening a Business in Thailand?

 Make an application for a visa and a work permit

-Visa applications: An visa firm will take care of the paperwork for you.
+Visa applications – A visa firm will take care of the paperwork for you.
 Copies of your business registration, a letter from your local labour industry, a letter from your Thai company partner offering jobs, a list of documents available at the Thai embassy, and a $20 fee for the agent who will double-check your documents and attach them to your application are all included in a non-immigrant visa application.

-Obtaining Work Permits: A non-immigrant B visa does not grant permission to work in Thailand, as a work permit is required.
+Obtaining Work Permits – A non-immigrant B visa does not grant permission to work in Thailand, as they are asking for a work permit.
 Your employee will need to travel to Thailand to apply for a work permit.
 A work permit allows four Thai employees to work in your company per foreign applicant as well as two million baht in the capital.
-If you are promoted by the BOI, you are excluded from this requirement.

-If you’ve been in business for a while, you may want to consider getting a credit card from your bank.
-Unsecured credit cards are issued to foreign businesses that have been in business for less than a few years.
+If you’ve operated your business for a while, you should consider applying for a credit card from your bank.
+Moreover, banks issue unsecured credit cards to foreign businesses that have been operating for less than a few years.
 This requires them to deposit the entire amount in the bank as collateral.

 Other Visa Services